-The project DIONE addresses two issues that are on the agenda in the current situation with corona-conditioned low mobility and international cooperation: The digitalisation of university teaching and the development of alternative internationalisation formats.
-In a nutshell, we are developing short-term virtual teaching cooperation formats aimed at acquiring a wide range of digital competences.
+The project DIONE addressed two issues that have been on the agenda in the situation with corona-conditioned low mobility and international cooperation: The digitalisation of university teaching and the development of alternative internationalisation formats.
+In a nutshell, we have been developing short-term virtual teaching cooperation formats aimed at acquiring a wide range of digital competences.

 The digitalisation of teaching in conjunction with the quality requirements for academic education poses great challenges for individual teachers.
 Especially in the humanities, the range of available digital teaching content is very limited.

 Likewise, the internationalisation of teaching and the European integration through student exchange is a major task for the universities.
 Mobility rates are to be increased, especially in the context of educational networks such as the European University Alliances but restrictions are imposed by the pandemic in the medium term and by necessary reactions to the climate crisis in the long term.